Trigger real-time responses to events

 You can review our quick start guides for more details on how to enable and getting started with the different channels:

-Once you have at least one event, then you can create event triggered campaigns.
-Go to Campaigns > Create Campaign > Event triggered message or In-App / On-Site Message.
+Once you have at least one event, then you can create event-triggered campaigns.
+Go to Campaigns > Create Campaign > In-App / On-Site to create the campaign.

+In the Triggers tab, select SDK event to trigger the campaign in real time.
 Any available outbound channel may be triggered as a response to an event in real-time.
-Any events you have added will be available to add from the Events tab.
+Any events you have added will be available to add from the Triggers tab.

 Trigger campaigns from backend systems via API